 3.1 Subprocessors

-Depending on configuration, we use infrastructure and service providers that process information on our behalf, including for example Supabase (database and authentication infrastructure), Vercel (hosting and serverless functions), Resend (delivery of contact form messages), and Stripe (payment processing and trial eligibility verification).
+Depending on configuration, we use infrastructure and service providers that process information on our behalf, including for example Supabase (database and authentication infrastructure), Vercel (hosting and serverless functions), Resend (delivery of contact form messages), Stripe (payment processing and trial eligibility verification), and ScrapingBee (proxied fetching of public government legal sources).
 Their use of data is governed by our agreements with them and their own privacy notices.

 3.2 AI-assisted processing

-For certain internal features, we may send public corpus content (for example bill titles or source text) to model providers such as OpenAI or Anthropic for classification, summarization, or verification workflows.
-Those requests are not intended to include your personal information.
+For internal classification, semantic relevance scoring, summarization, and verification workflows, we send public corpus content — such as bill text, court opinions, titles, and citations — to external model providers (Anthropic for language-model tasks and OpenAI for embedding-based relevance scoring) and to models we run locally.
+Section 5 describes this processing in detail.
+These requests are not intended to include your personal information.
 Do not paste unnecessary personal data into contact forms or other fields.

 4. Purposes of processing